PeteJobi/RealEsrganUpscalerGUI/README.md

 For animation videos, you can decide the upscale quality to use. **X2** means the video will be upscaled to twice its resolution and **X4** means 4 times its original resolution.
 The higher the quality, the longer it will take to complete.
 For realistic videos, as well as images of both types, it's always X4.

 When you're done with the parameters, click **Select files** to select multiple files to be upscaled or **Select folder** to upscale every image and video in that folder.
+You can also drag and drop files into the window.

 NOTE: Depending on your GPU and CPU, upscaling large videos can take very long.

+## Known issues
+If your resolution scale is higher than 100%, the software may not render correctly and some UI controls may be out of view.
+There is no real fix for this.
+It's a limitation of Windows Forms.